 Observed in Arizona, coastal California and Channel Islands,

-Nevada, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Vancouver Island,
+Nevada, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Vancouver Island,

 B.C.
 Some birds migrate between Baja and coastal California,

 For maps showing population distribution and trends, see